Azzam-Alhussain/QDCGAN-PYNQ/README.md

 * PYNQ framework 2.6
 * Xilinx SoC-FPGAs Pynq supported (ex: Ultra96 & ZCU104)

+## License

+All source code is made available under a BSD 3-clause license.
+You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
+See `LICENSE.md` for the full license text.

+The manuscript text is currently accepted, and will be published soon as a conference paper in the IEEE Xplore Digital Library.

 ### Have a look and the README under the `PyTorch` folder for training, `Hardware` for the synthesis of the accelerator, and `Hardware/Pynq/` for deployment on xilinx SOC-FPGAs having pynq linux.